Vyral/andy-cleaves-recruiting/_posts/2019-01-31-an-elite-agent-success-story-bryan-van-zee.md

 {% include youtube.html %}

 We’ve got an amazing story to share with you today.
-Meet Bryan Van Zee.
-Bryan is a new agent who closed 15 transactions in his first year and is well on his way to close even more soon.
+Meet Bryan Van Zee: Bryan is a new agent who closed 15 transactions in his first year and is well on his way to close even more soon.

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
 Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:**